-Question Answer Marks

-EITHER

-1(a) Discuss the significance of Austen's presentation of relationships between parents and children in Persuasion .
+Question Answer Marks EITHER 1(a) Discuss some of the ways Austen shapes a reader's response to Captain Wentworth through his relationships with women.
 Mark according to the levels of response marking criteria.
-25

-OR

-1(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Austen's presentation of Anne's relationships with Captain Wentworth and William Walter Elliot.
-Mark according to the levels of response marking criteria.
-25
+25 OR 1(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to Austen's presentation of the Elliot family.
+25 Mark according to the levels of response marking criteria.